Skip to content

 • --exact ensures the correct package is selected.

-To pass installer parameters (such as /s, Deployment=, Profile=, License=, or InstallDotNet=false), use the --override switch:
+To pass installer parameters, use the --override switch:

 powershell